-If translation is necessary, there are some resources h. available:
+If translation is necessary, there are some resources available:

-- UNDP Corporate Freelance Translators and Translation Companies: UNDP has a Roster of translators and translation companies already vetted and on LTAs, so can help speed up the process of translation. - UNV Online Volunteering Support: For more informal translations, the global CCAF project has access to a team of volunteer translators who are available to help translate from French to English, English to French, English to Portuguese zand Portuguese to English.
+- UNDP Corporate Freelance Translators and Translation Companies: UNDP has a Roster of translators and translation companies already vetted and on LTAs, so can help speed up the process of translation. - informal translations, the global CCAF project has access to a team of volunteer translators who are available to help translate from French to English, English to French, English to Portuguese zand Portuguese to English.
 In addition, you can post your own request on the Online Volunteering website to find volunteers for your specific job.
 Please note that these are not professional translators and therefore the quality is unpredictable.